 The Culligan FM-25 uses a carbon block filter to reduce contaminants like chlorine, atrazine, cysts, lead, and VOCs.
 It has been tested and certified by NSF International under NSF/ANSI Standard 42 (aesthetic effects) and 53 (health effects).

 Lab test results show that it reduces lead an average of 98%.
 That's not bad, but it's not quite as good as PUR.

 This filter has a valve pin that you pull out to engage the filter.
 It returns to the unfiltered position when you turn off the water.

 The FM-25 has a good filter life.
 It'll go for about 200 gallons before you have to change it.
 There's no filter change indicator, so you'll have to pay attention to the flow of the water.
 When it slows down significantly, it's time for a replacement.

 And speaking of replacements, you'll probably have to order them online because they're not usually sold in stores.
-Amazon carries them, and you can save money by buying them through Subscribe and Save.

 There are two color choices: white and chrome.
 The chrome version costs a few dollars more than the white one.

 Reading through online customer reviews, there seems to be a problem with the housing cracking prematurely.
 But, honestly, all of the filters have problems with leaking and cracking.
 I don't think the Culligan is any worse than the others in this regard.
 It seems to be the nature of faucet filters.

 PUR is one of the best known and most popular brands of water filters today.

 The MineralClear filter, using PUR's MAXION filter technology, does an impressive job of reducing harmful substances like lead, mercury, chlorine, VOCs, cysts, and certain pesticides.